bbrubach/bbrubach.github.io/proj.md

 Much of my research is captured by the following ongoing projects.
 On the theoretical computer science side, my focus is primarily on matching, clustering, and string algorithms with a special interest in stochastic problems.
-I consider these problems in the context of several application areas including e-commerce, fairness, accountability, and transparency in automated systems, mechanism design for social good, and bioinformatics.
+I consider these problems in the context of several application areas including e-commerce, democratic systems, fairness, accountability, and transparency, mechanism design for social good, and bioinformatics.